-Quickly check (at the minimum) the following:
+Check (at the minimum) the following every 30 days:

-- Release Detection System: Is your release detection equipment working properly?
+- ✓ Release Detection System: Are there any alarms on your ATG?
+Are there any failed or inconclusive results?
+Is your release detection equipment working properly?
 For example, did you run a quick "self-test" of the ATG to verify it is working properly?
-Or did you check your manual dip stick to make sure it is not warped or worn? - ✓ Spill Buckets: Are spill buckets clean, empty, and in good shape? - ✓ Overfill Alarm, if you have one: Is your overfill alarm working and easily seen or heard? - Impressed Current Cathodic Protection System, if you have one: Is your cathodic protection system turned on?
-Are you checking your rectifier at least every 60 days? - ✓ Fill and Monitoring Ports: Are covers and caps tightly sealed and locked? - ✓ Spill and Overfill Response Supplies: Do you have the appropriate supplies for cleaning up a spill or overfill? - ✓ Good UST site management should also include the following quick visual checks, in addition to the above: - > Dispenser Hoses, Nozzles, and Breakaways: Are they in good condition and working properly? - Dispenser and Dispenser Sumps: Any signs of leaking?
-Are the sumps clean and empty? - > Piping Sumps: Any signs of leaking?
-Are the sumps clean and empty?
+Or did you check your manual dip stick to make sure it is not warped or worn?
+Is there more than two inches of water in the tank?
+Are there any other unusual operating conditions?
+Do you have a release detection test result?
+Did any tanks fail the release detection test for the month?
+If so, contact DEQ within 24 hours to report a suspected release. - ✓ Spill Buckets: Are spill buckets clean, empty, and in good shape?
+Remove any debris and/or liquid. - ✓ Overfill Alarm, if you have one: Is your overfill alarm working and easily seen or heard? - ✓ Impressed Current Cathodic Protection System, if you have one: Is your cathodic protection system turned on?
+Are you checking your rectifier at least every 60 days? - ✓ Fill and Monitoring Ports: Are covers and caps tightly sealed and locked?
+Are there any obstructions in your fill pipe such as a stick?